Mark-Kramer/Case-Studies-Python/content/03/the-power-spectrum-part-1.md

 +++

 As a first step in our analysis of the EEG data, let’s define two of the simplest measures we can use to characterize data $x$: the mean and variance <sup><abbr title="We could instead write the sample mean, because we use the observed data to estimate the theoretical mean that we would see if we were to keep repeating this experiment.
 This distinction is not essential to our goals here, but is important when talking to your statistics-minded colleagues.
-Throughout this chapter and others, we omit the term “sample” when referring to sample means, variances, covariances, and so forth, unless this distinction becomes essential to our discussion.">*note*</abbr></sup>.
+Throughout this notebook and others, we omit the term “sample” when referring to sample means, variances, covariances, and so forth, unless this distinction becomes essential to our discussion.">*note*</abbr></sup>.
 To estimate the mean $\bar x$, or average value, of $x$ we compute,

 <p title="Mean">
 $$ \bar x = \frac{1}{N}\sum_{n=1}^N x_n. $$